Major step towards individual cancer immunotherapy

 Medicine has great hopes for personalised cancer immunotherapy.
 The idea is to have a vaccine prompt the immune system to fight a tumour.
 Scientists at ETH Zurich have developed a method that allows them to determine which molecules are suited to patient-specific immunisation.

-Cells belonging to the body’s own can help fight tumours.
-For several years now, this has allowed oncologists to use medications known as checkpoint inhibitors to encourage T cells to eliminate cells.
+Cells belonging to the body’s own immune system can help fight tumours.
+For several years now, this has allowed oncologists to use medications known as checkpoint inhibitors to encourage T cells to eliminate tumour cells.
 Last year the two scientists who discovered this therapeutic approach were awarded the Nobel Prize for Medicine.
 Read more.

 Published March 29, 2019 by Medical Xpress